IHTSDO/snowstorm/docs/using-the-fhir-api.md

 You can also find a description of the capabilities here - https://documenter.getpostman.com/view/462462/S1TVXJ3k

+You can also find the HTTP requests in [the fhir-requests.http file](fhir-requests.http) in this repo.

 ## Testing

 In a default installation, the FHIR endpoints can be found at: http://localhost:8080/fhir  although there is no operation there, so you could try one of these calls: